 Today we see 5 main avenues to growth.
 This article will help you choose which are right for your organization depending on your goals.
-I’ll advocate for a risk-optimized approach that’s ideal for achieving breakthrough growth in line with a short list of organizational characteristics.
+I’ll advocate for a risk-optimized approach that’s ideal for achieving breakthrough growth and success in innovation in line with a short list of organizational characteristics.

 Companies can grow in a number of ways.
 The classic macro-distinction says you can grow ‘organically’ (with what you’ve got) or ‘inorganically’ (by plugging in what someone else has).
 Often, most large organizations do a mixture of things in both camps to realize some modest, single-digit amount of growth.

 For the purposes of this conversation, let’s distinguish between sustaining growth,which might be single-digit year-over-year growth and accretive or protective of the core business, versus breakthrough growth, which is redefining, multiplicative or otherwise separate from the core (for a large enterprise,this often means netting double-digit growth percentages).